Max-Eee/NeoPass/README.md

 > [!IMPORTANT]
 > **Get Your Credentials**: To obtain your credentials, send a screenshot of starring this repository via email: [praveenchn2004@gmail.com](mailto:praveenchn2004@gmail.com).
+> This is manual process so it might take days to get your credentials mailed to you.

 # 🚀 Launching **Free** NeoPass Extentsion